MaximSchoemaker/Pondr/public/courses/flower_garden/1_garden_varieties/1_welcome/copy.md

 Welcome to the Flower Garden :)
 ---
-In this chapter we will learn about the large variety of flowers that are possible in this garden.
+In this tutorial we will learn about the large variety of flowers that are possible in this garden.
 ---
 We will learn how to control these variations and even make a couple of our own! ✨🌼✨
 ---